node-red/cookbook.nodered.org/mqtt/publish-retained-message.md

 ### Discussion

 Once you have sent a retained message to a topic, all subscribers will receive that message when they subscribe.
-In Node-RED this occurs when an <code class="node">MQTT Input</code> node is deployed.

 To clear a previously retained topic from the broker, send a blank message to that topic with the retain flag set.